Skip to main content

 Proxmox Backup Server boot

-Creates the password for the default user root, the system administrator
+Create a password for the default user root, the system administrator

 Proxmox Backup Server screenshot 02

-Select primary disk and RAID, if any
+Select the primary disk and any RAID

 Proxmox Backup Server screenshot 05

-Configure static IP address
+Configure the static IP address

 Proxmox Backup Server screenshot 06

-Review summary of configurations
+Review the configuration summary

 Proxmox Backup Server screenshot 04